This blog post was originally posted on October 9, 2014, and was updated on October 27, 2017.

 Spain is huge in the culinary world!
 However, each region, city, and every town boasts their own specialties!

-You can enjoy truly authentic foods that you may not find anywhere else in the country.
-Traditional foods in Barcelona include anything from fideuà, paella’s noodle cousin, to crema catalana, the ancestor of creme brulée.
-This list could go on for days, but we will start with just a brief introduction to some of the most typical traditional foods in Barcelona.
+You can enjoy truly authentic foods that you may not find anywhere else in the country no matter where you are.
+Traditional foods in Barcelona include fideuà, paella’s noodle cousin and crema catalana, the ancestor of creme brulée.
+This list could go on for days!
+However, here is a brief introduction to some of the most typical and also traditional foods in Barcelona.